Web-Halo Model (WHM): Accurate non-linear matter power spectrum predictions without free parameters: Results

 \subsubsection{Original Halo Model}

 We also compare our results to the plain, original halo model prediction using the baseline choices introduced by \citet{Mead_2021}.
-They are defined by Figure 3 and the fourth column in Table 2 therein.
+They are defined by the fourth column in Table 2 and \sB{motivated by figure 3} therein.